kevintran95/A-Good-Time/README.md

 ## Installation

-To begin install please fork the repo and run `npm i` in order to install the necessary packages and then run `npm run install`.
+To begin, install please fork the repo and run `npm i` in order to install the necessary packages and then run `npm run install`.
 After doing so run the commands in the terminal `npm run seed` to cd into the server and seed the data.
 Then run `npm run develop` which will allow the two servers to run concurrently.

 ## Technologies Used
 - Express.js